ethereum-optimism/optimism/specs/rollup-node.md

 The [previous section on L2 chain derivation][l2-chain-derivation] assumes linear progression of the L1 chain.
-It is also applicable for batch processing, meaning that any given point in time, the canonical L2 chain is given by processing the whole L1 chain since the [L2 chain inception].
+It is also applicable for batch processing, meaning that any given point in time, the canonical L2 chain is given by processing the whole L1 chain since the [L2 chain inception][g-inception].

 > By itself, the previous section fully specifies the behaviour of the rollup driver. **The current section is
 > non-specificative** but shows how L1 re-orgs can be handled in practice.

 In practice, the L1 chain is processed incrementally.
-However, the L1 chain may occasionally re-organize, meaning the head of the L1 chain changes to a block that is not the child of the previous head but rather another descendant of an ancestor of the previous head.
+However, the L1 chain may occasionally [re-organize][g-reorg], meaning the head of the L1 chain changes to a block that is not the child of the previous head but rather another descendant of an ancestor of the previous head.
 In that case, the rollup driver must first search for the common L1 ancestor, and can re-derive the L2 chain from that L1 block and onwards.

 The starting point of the re-derivation is a pair `(refL2, nextRefL1)` where `refL2` refers to the L2 block to build upon and `nextRefL1` refers to the next L1 block to derive from (i.e. if `refL2` is derived from L1 block `refL1`,